 This favored tourist spot in Miami is peppered with both modern attractions and historical landmarks, making it the perfect place for a pre-cruise visit with your family to experience the true Miami vibe.

-For an upmarket experience that won’t break the bank, head for the Kimpton EPIC Hotel.
+For an upscale experience that won’t break the bank, head for the Kimpton EPIC Hotel.

-The high-tech Phillip and Patricia Frost Museum of Science is a go-to, no matter how old you are.
-Sparky’s Roadside BBQ is also a must-try.
-Don’t let the shabby interiors fool you; the food is seriously good.
+The Phillip and Patricia Frost Museum of Science is a go-to, no matter how old you are.
+Garcia’s Seafood Grille & Fish on the Miami River is also a must-try.

-Take refuge at the nearby Bayfront Park when the city gets a little overwhelming; this huge green space also hosts fun outdoor events and musical performances.
+Take refuge at the nearby Bayfront Park when the city gets a little overwhelming; this huge Miami park also hosts fun outdoor events and musical performances.